Economy of Poland: Foreign trade and FDI

 Foreign direct investment (FDI) was at 40% of GDP in 2010, a doubling over the level in 2000.
-Most FDI into Poland comes from France, Germany and the Netherlands.
+Most FDI into Poland comes from France, Germany, and the Netherlands.
 Polish firms in turn have foreign investments primarily in Italy and Luxembourg.
 Most of the internal FDI is in manufacturing, which makes it susceptible to economic fluctuations in the source countries.

 The UAE is Poland's largest trading partner in the Arab world.

 The government offers investors various forms of state aid, such as CIT tax at the level of 19% and investment incentives in 14 Special Economic Zones (among others: income tax exemption, real estate tax exemption, competitive land prices), several industrial and technology parks, the possibility to benefit from the EU structural funds, brownfield and greenfield locations.
 According to the National Bank of Poland (NBP), the level of FDI inflow into Poland in 2006 amounted to €13.9 billion.

 According to an Ernst & Young report, Poland ranks 7th in the world in terms of investment attractiveness.
 However, Ernst & Young's 2010 European attractiveness survey reported that Poland saw a 52% decrease in FDI job creation and a 42% decrease in number of FDI projects since 2008.
-According to the OECD (www.oecd.org) report, in 2004 Poles were one of the hardest-working nations in Europe.
-2010 the World Economic Forum ranked Poland near the bottom of OECD countries in terms of the clarity, efficiency and neutrality of the legal framework used by firms to settle disputes.
+According to an OECD report, in 2004 Poland was one of the hardest-working nations in Europe.
+In 2010, the World Economic Forum ranked Poland near the bottom of OECD countries in terms of the clarity, efficiency, and neutrality of the legal framework used by firms to settle disputes.

 Sectors

+As of 2024, the Polish economy is dominated by the services sector, with 615,647 registered companies, followed by 329,255 companies in finance, insurance, and real estate and 176,149 companies in retail trade.

 Production industries

 Before World War II, Poland's industrial base was concentrated in the coal, textile, chemical, machinery, iron, and steel sectors.
-Today it extends to fertilizers, petrochemicals, machine tools, electrical machinery, electronics, car manufacture and shipbuilding.
+Today it extends to fertilizers, petrochemicals, machine tools, electrical machinery, electronics, car manufacturing, and shipbuilding.

 Poland's industrial base suffered greatly during World War II, and many resources were directed toward reconstruction.
 The socialist economic system imposed in the late 1940s created large and unwieldy economic structures operated under a tight central command.
 In part because of this systemic rigidity, the economy performed poorly even in comparison with other economies in Central Europe.

 In 1990, the Tadeusz Mazowiecki government began a comprehensive reform programme to replace the centralised command economy with a market-oriented system.
 While the results overall have been impressive, many large state-owned industrial enterprises, particularly the rail, mining, steel, and defence sectors, have remained resistant to change and the downsizing required to survive in a market-based economy.